Areas of expertise

 1.)
 The

-High Risk Operator / conman / short cut artist who is entitled, charismatic, influential, always plotting, skilled at manipulating, skilled at building trust, faith and loyalty with others to develop power over others.
-They have known, from an early age how to emotionally hijack and impair the executive decision make power of people around them in their favor.
-They are small time leaders with habitual counterproductive behavior which is why they will never amount to much { Unless they prefer to me a crime boss. }.
+Long Term High Risk Operator {LTHRO} / conman / short cut artist who is entitled, charismatic, charming, influential, always plotting, skilled at manipulating, skilled at building trust, faith and loyalty with others to develop power over others.
+They have known, from an early age how to emotionally hijack and impair the executive decision making processes of the people around them to keep the social power dynamic in their favor.
+They are small time leaders who are often alphas with habitual "counterproductive" behavior which is why they usually never amount to much { Unless they prefer to be a crime boss. }.
 They undermine the integrity of your people and your organization.
-It is executive management, middle management and supervisory people that are suppose to be in control and make the judgement calls, not counterproductive peons.
+It is executive management, middle management and supervisory people that are suppose to be in control and make the judgement calls based on safe, well established procedures for skilled Operators, not counterproductive peons like the Long Term High Risk Operator {LTHRO}.

 2.)
 The

 3.)
-Few people are willing to challenge the social structure in a work group.
+Few people are willing to challenge the social dynamics in a work group enamored with a conman.
 They all just want to get along and it can be at the expense of safety, integrity and honor.
-Few are willing to be heroes and no one wants to be the bad guy.
+Few are willing to be heroes and no one wants to look like the bad guy, be harassed or get their ass kicked or get fired.
+I have risked all of that and rarely has it paid off.

-There are those who see it and ignore it because, to report it goes against man code.
+There are those who see it and ignore it because, to report it goes against man code and social convention.
 They also know they are typically out matched by the

-High Risk Operator's influence and manipulation skills and will be destroyed like I almost was.
-Maybe they are the smart ones.
+LTHRO's influence, alliances and manipulation skills.
+They can be destroyed like I almost was on a number of occasions.
+Quite often the LTHRO is the emotionally smartest one in the room.
 Often it is every man for himself in these situations.

-There are those who are intelligent hard working people and are easily seduced by this personality type.
+There are those good people who are intelligent, hard working people and are easily seduced by this personality type.
+The reason they are seduced is because the

-Then there are guys like me that see it for what it is, speak out about it and get chewed up and spit out because I "had" faith in a system that doesn't work.
-Years ago I didn't have the luxury of time on my side because I was too busy with base business.
-I didn't the technology available to beat them at their game.
-I want to beat them at their game and I want them dealt with.
+Then there are guys like me, that see it for what it is, speak out about it and get chewed up and spit out because I "had" faith in a system that doesn't work or never existed in the first place.
+Years ago I did not have the luxury of time on my side because I was too busy with base business.
+I didn't have the time or technology available to beat the

 Today I have the luxury of devoting 100% of my time